microsoft/ApplicationInsights-JS/AISKU/API.md

 ```ts
 startTrackPage(name?: string)
 ```

-Starts the timer for tracking a page view.
-Use this instead of ```trackPageView``` if you want to control when the page view timer starts and stops, but don't want to calculate the duration yourself.
+Starts the timer for tracking a page load time.
+Use this instead of `trackPageView` if you want to control when the page view timer starts and stops, but don't want to calculate the duration yourself.
 This method doesn't send any telemetry.
-Manually call ```stopTrackPage``` to signify the end of the pageview and to send the telemetry.
+Call `stopTrackPage` to log the end of the page view and send the event.

 Parameter | Type | Description
 ---|---|---